Can Meditation Help with Ehlers-Danlos Syndrome and HSD? A Complete Guide for Beginners

 That’s why meditation can take many forms.
 It doesn’t mean we have to sit cross-legged on a yoga mat.

-• Some of us have a hard time with breathing exercises, especially if we have POTS, breath holding, or anxiety around breathing.
+Some of us have a hard time with breathing exercises, especially if we have POTS, breath-holding, or anxiety around breathing.
 Use grounded, or body scans first, and layer in breathwork later.

-• This can support interoception, pain processing, and relaxation.
+Body scans can help identify tension in the tissues.
+This can support interoception, pain processing, and relaxation.
 The key is gentle, non-judgmental noticing.
-Try not to analyse how you feel.

-• I enjoy recording these meditations that can guide someone through a practice like releasing tension and bracing in a certain part of the body.
-You can find a number of these in the Calm Your Mind section of the app.
+Guided relaxations can help if your mind feels busy.
+We have a whole collection of these The Zebra Club.
+I enjoy recording these meditations that can guide someone through a practice like releasing tension and bracing in a certain part of the body.

-• One example of this is mindful eating, where you only focus on the act of eating or drinking.
+One example of this is mindful eating, where you only focus on the act of eating or drinking.
 Like slowly tasting a piece of fruit, noticing texture, flavor, and aroma.
 Or, feeling the temperature, weight, and shape of a cup while drinking

-• These are helpful when pain makes body awareness uncomfortable.
+These are helpful when pain makes body awareness uncomfortable.
 Visualization gives the mind something to focus on.

 Meditation can be more than mental exercise.
 It can become a physiological tool that can shift our bodies and minds out of fight or flight and into a calmer, safe place where healing and nervous system regulation can begin.